 - Concern about adequate pain control (24.7 percent)

 A priest would perform an important ministry if he were able to assist a patient to articulate the reasons why he or she is contemplating physician-assisted suicide — and then helped the patient surface viable answers and remedies for those reasons.
-THE LAWS

 Laws governing physician-assisted suicide vary to some degree in terms of jurisdiction, for example, the relationship of witnesses to the patient, or the grounds for proving residence in the state where physician-assisted suicide is legal.
 As a general rule, however, the laws encompass certain common parameters although they are called by such differing names as the Death with Dignity Act in Oregon and Washington, and the End of Life Option in California.
 The California law, which took effect on June 9, 2016, does not allow the practice of physician-assisted suicide to be called euthanasia, mercy killing, assisted suicide or homicide.